“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 A note on low-shedding dogs: While they won't leave hair all over the place, they are not necessarily hypo-allergenic as many people claim.
 People with dog allergies are typically allergic to "dander".
 A low-shedding dog can still have dander but usually not as much as a normal shedding dog due to their coat and the grooming they receive.
 However, someone with severe dog allergies may still have a problem.
 If you have dog allergies, it would be best to spend some time with Schnauzers and see if you have a reaction before deciding to buy one.
 I am always happy to let approved people meet my dogs so if you need to do an allergy test, I will be happy to schedule a visit with you.
 However, we do have a couple cat residents so it could skew your results.

-My dogs are fed Muenster Milling Company dog food.
+My dogs are fed Muenster Milling Company dog food that is soaked in water.
 They may not be a big chain or well known name but they have a very good product, excellent customer service and it ships right to my door with auto ship.
-Depending on a dog's particular needs, I typically feed either the Perfect Balance Chicken, Perfect Balance Pork, or Ancient Grains with Ocean Fish.
-Sometimes even a combination.
-I also tend to customize the bags with Salmon or MCT oil and extra probiotics.
+I have fed the Perfect Balance Chicken, Perfect Balance Pork (low fat blend), or Ancient Grains with Ocean Fish in the past and currently am using the Ancient Grains w/ Chicken.
+I occasionally customize the bags with Salmon or MCT oil and extra probiotics.

 PORK CHICKEN OCEAN FISH